 The RS232 Link was a top slot device that allowed the organiser to communicate with other devices, such as a PC, using the RS232 communications standard.
 It consisted of a top slot box (including a power supply socket) from which a cable extended that had a DB-25 connector on the other end.
 It was renamed from RS232 Link to Comms Link after the Psion protocol was developed, allowing for easier transfer of files to and from a PC running Psion's CL software.
 It seems that first versions of the Comms Link had a blue sticker, but that was quickly changed to grey.
 When the LZ was introduced, the Comms Link software was updated to use the full screen, and a little LED was added to show when external power was being supplied.

 Barcode readers were probably the most common Psion II devices used in the retail industry.
-Shown here are two standard barcode reader wands (in black and in grey) as well as a combined barcode reader and comms link.
+The reader pens were not made by Psion but usually by Hewlett-Packard.
+Shown here are two standard HP barcode reader wands (in black and in grey), a pistol-shaped reader reader (MSH-510) by Optoelectronics of Japan, as well as a combined barcode reader and comms link.

 Magnetic card readers were also mostly used in the retail industry.